min2ha/ukwa-site/content/target/39898/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Andrew Creake on Facebook (Green Party candidate for Caerphilly)

 Andrew Creake is the Green Party candidate for North Wales at the 2016 National Assembly Election.